Red Wave: An American in the Soviet Music Underground

 By Joanna Stingray and Madison Stingray

-November 2020.
+September 2020.
 Paperback.

-$24.95 | 9781733957922 (pb)
+$32.95 | 9781733957922 (pb)

 Joanna Fields was born in California brought up to mistrust Communism, so as soon as she could, in 1984 she went to the Soviet Union.
 She met underground rock musicians like Boris Grebenshchikov and his band Akvarium, banned from releasing music or playing official concerts and thought someone should get their music out to the West.
 Joanna has now written an account of her tape smuggling years as she shuttled across the Iron Curtain and released a groundbreaking double LP called Red Wave, featuring four underground bands and music that many in the West simply thought didn’t exist.
 Of course she needed a code name.
 She chose Stingray.

-“It’s hard to find a more drab and yet more romantic period in the history of the Soviet Union than in the 1980s.
+It’s hard to find a more drab and yet more romantic period in the history of the Soviet Union than in the 1980s.
 Life as people knew it was falling apart and yet there was also a growing hope that something new and exciting would rise in its place.
 That sense of cognitive and emotional dissonance was perfectly captured by the underground music of that time, produced by young non-conformist musicians in what was then the city of Leningrad.
 What was it like to live and make music in that period of hopeful despair?

 The music on Red Wave – which ranges from the ska-tinged pop of Kino to the brooding, introspective songwriting of Grebenschikov – was recorded mostly in cramped living rooms transformed into home studios with borrowed two-track and eight-track equipment.
 The lyrics, sung in Russian (a translated lyric sheet is provided), are not overtly political.
 But veiled reference to politics shine through, as does a keen awareness of progressive Western rock.